gschultz49/git-grade/README.md

 ## Installation

 ### macOS
-You'll simply need to copy the `git-grade` file into your `/usr/local/bin` and restart your terminal
+You'll need to copy the `git-grade` file into your `/usr/local/bin`.
+Then, run `chmod +x git-grade`.
+Then restart your terminal

 ### Windows
-???
+Copy the `windows/git-grade` file into your `/usr/bin`.
+Then, run `chmod +x git-grade` and restart git bash.
+Note, you won't have any fancy colors on this one :(

 ### Example Output